codefresh-io/docs.codefresh.io/_docs/new-helm/helm-best-practices.md

 Even though packaging a deploying a release in a single pipeline is the recommended approach, several companies have two different processes for packaging and releasing.

-In this case you can create two pipelines.
+In this case, you can create two pipelines.
 One that packages the Helm chart and uploads it to a Helm repository and another one that deploys to a cluster from the Helm chart.

 {% include image.html
 lightbox="true"